 In addition to managing Irish team participation in European/World Championships in IPC governed sports, we prepare and send Irish athletes to Paralympic qualifying competitions around the world.
-In 2011 alone, Irish Paralympic athletes have competed in Australia, Belgium, Canada, Croatia, Denmark, France, Germany, Holland, New Zealand and Slovenia.
+In 2013 alone, Irish Paralympic athletes competed in Canada, Denmark, France, Italy, Spain and United Kingdom.

 We coordinate a series of multisport training camps in the lead up to each Paralympic Games, with the aim of pulling individual athletes and support staff into a cohesive unit.

 A multi-disciplinary sports science and medical team provide key performance-enhancing support to Irish Paralympic athletes.
 This includes medicine, performance analysis, physiotherapy, massage, psychology, nutrition, physiology, strength and conditioning.

 In the increasingly competitive environment of elite sport, this comprehensive approach gives unparalled support to Irish Paralympic athletes.